chriscareycode/nagiostv-react/README.md

 Over the years I have continued to run it at home to monitor my own network.

 Originally it was written in PHP for Nagios 3 and used the ndoutils package to get status.
-This ended up being a very painful install for many, and the database size continuously grew and needed maintenance.
+This ended up being a very painful install for many, requires a database, and the database size continuously grew and needed maintenance.

 Later I released JavaScript versions which used MK livestatus, and another version using status-json.
 These seemed better since they got rid of the database requirement, but still required setup and changes that many users were not willing to jump through.